Vernell Brown Jr.: Career

 Sounds from the Ancestors, which won NAACP award for Outstanding Instrumental Jazz Album.

-Vernell is currently working on his latest studio recording project a compilation of original materials composed and collected over many years.
+Vernell was currently working on his latest studio recording project a compilation of original materials composed and collected over many years.
 Future looking, Vernell is determined to bring one of his dreams to fruition; he plans to perform some of his Alpha Patterns compositions with a symphonic orchestra and chamber orchestra, which he would arrange for piano, contra bass, cello, viola and violins.